daniel-haycraft/daniel-haycraft/README.md

 - 👋 Hi, I’m @daniel-haycraft
 - 👀 My hobbies are snowboard, gaming, and figuring out how to debug my own code🤣
 - 🌱 I’m currently learning python and have a intermediate grasp on vanilla js.
+- 🥶 Currently enrolled in the devMountaint full-time SWE python program.
-- 💞️ I’m looking to collaborate on a project that either involves python or js, feel free to message me!
+- 💞️ I’m looking to collaborate on a project that either involves python or js(my two strengths), feel free to message me even if you just need debuging help, remember 4 eyes are better than one😎
-- 📫 How to reach me dhcopy1@gmail.com
+- 📫 Reach me here dhcopy1@gmail.com

 <!---
 daniel-haycraft/daniel-haycraft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.